chenhi/aiml-exercises/game_learner/ttt/README.md

 # Experiments on a toy example: Tic-Tac-Toe

 The goal of this note is to record the results of some experiments conducted while attempting to train bots using reinforcement learning techniques guided by neural networks, for example tuning hyperparameters or playing with different model architectures.
-Though we intend to train bots to play different games, we restrict our attention in this note to Tic-Tac-Toe, for which bots can be quickly trained on essentially any modern computer without special equipment.
+I train bots to play a game from scratch, i.e. without human knowledge like AlphaZero[^SSS17] as opposed to AlphaGo[^SH16].
+Though I intend to train bots to play more sophisticated games, we restrict our attention in this note to Tic-Tac-Toe, for which bots can be quickly trained on essentially any modern computer without special equipment.

-Ultimately, our goal is to train bots to play a game from scratch, i.e. without human knowledge like AlphaZero[^SSS17] as opposed to AlphaGo[^SH16].

 # Deep Q-networks (DQN)

 In a 2015 paper[^MKS15], Minh, Kavukcuoglu, Silver *et. al.* outline an algorithm for using neural networks within a Q-learning algorithm (DQN) to train bots to play various player vs. environment (PvE) games on the Atari video game platform.
 The same algorithms may be readily adapted to PvP games by giving each player their own Q-function, with each player considering the other players as part of the environment.
 Unlike the PvE setting, the "environment" is now no longer given by a static and fixed (stochastic) Markov decision process, but one which evolves along with the player.
-We do not investigate whether the theoretical assumptions justifying Q-learning algorithms remain valid in this set-up, but experimentally we find that they are still able to train good bots.
+We do not investigate whether the theoretical assumptions justifying Q-learning remain valid in this set-up, but experimentally we find that the algorithm is still able to train good bots.

 I made a few minor design modifications to the DQN algorithm (as well as ignoring issues that obviously do not arise in our setting).
 I simulate games in batches, which is not difficult due to the very discrete nature of the games we consider, which should give a speed boost; this introduces the size of the simulation batches as an additional hyperparameter.

 To evaluate the training of bots, we use the following metrics.
 + First, we can visualize the loss curves (which we smooth with an averaging kernel of width 11 for readability).
 Convergence alone (i.e. vanishing of loss) does not necessarily indicate a good bot, since its performance *in natura* depends on the quality of the generated training data.
 Ensuring good data often means not letting the behavior policy get too greedy.
 Due to the random play, this means the loss typically has a non-zero lower bound.
 I personally found it helpful to conceptually separate the simulation of data and the learning on that simulated data.
-+ Next, we chose one test scenario for each player where the player's next moves could be easily separated into good and bad moves, and plotted statistics related to the values of the Q-function for those moves.
++ Next, I chose one test scenario for each player where the player's next moves could be easily separated into good and bad moves, and plotted statistics related to the values of the Q-function for those moves.
 This tests whether the bot has learned the best strategy in this scenario.
 However, sometimes the bot has the ability to avoid this particular branch of the tree, and therefore can safely ignore these strategies.
-+ Finally, we run 10,000 simulations of the bot against a random player and report the number of wins, loss and ties (and possibly invalid moves attempted) at the end of training.
-We also sometimes record the time for training, though this was done on a CPU, not a GPU, so should not be taken too seriously.
++ Finally, I ran 10,000 simulations of the bot against a random player and report the number of wins, loss and ties (and possibly invalid moves attempted) at the end of training.
+I sometimes also record the time for training, though this was done on a CPU, not a GPU, so should not be taken too seriously.

 ## Dealing with illegal moves